pendar747/vue-designer/README.md

 A Quasar project with Typescript and Vue class component support.
 Other features:
 - 4 spaces for indentation
 - Tslint set up and ready to go
+- Latest version of webpack (v3.5.2) included in Quasar's default template

 ## Build Setup